danielfrg/tsne/README.md

 Python library containing T-SNE algorithms.

 **Note:** [Scikit-learn v0.17](http://scikit-learn.org/stable/whats_new.html#version-0-17)
-includes TSNE algorithms and you should probably be using them instead of this.
+includes TSNE algorithms and you should probably be using that instead.

 Algorithms
 ----------